Audio sample number 29, and then we'll get to number four in an order.

 The president ultimately should stay focused on fixing the federal budget because they've got a huge deficit.

-In fact, many cases two or three times that amount.
+In fact, many cases, two or three times that amount.

 I think it is realistic to make sure that as loud as the voices are in the Capitol, we don't let them overpower the voices of the taxpayers I was elected to represent and elected to get the job done, which is balancing this budget.

-He is telling Obama to stay out of there.
+Goday, he is telling Obama to stay out of there.

 You've got your own problems, and you ain't having a whole lot of success fixing your own problems.